DennisKoshta/PortfolioWebsite/README.md

 - static\assets\MultiThreadedHTTPServer.zip

-## 7. <a id="subvocal-phoneme-detection" style="color: inherit; text-decoration: none;">Subvocal Phoneme Detection</a>
+## 7. <a id="phoneme-recognition" style="color: inherit; text-decoration: none;">Phoneme Recognition from sEMG Signals</a>

-This project's main goal is to detect subvocal phonemes from surface Electromyography (sEMG) data using a Deep Neural Network model implemented in Python.
+This project's main goal is to detect phonemes from surface Electromyography (sEMG) data using a Deep Neural Network model implemented in Python.
 The repository provides Python notebooks for the sEMG data preprocessing and model training.

 ### Link